xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 ## Installation Process

-This article covers the process of installation for X-Cart versions 5.2.5 and later.
-For earlier versions the process is similar; however, the installation wizard steps are a bit different.
+The steps of the installation process may be slightly different depending on the X-Cart version.

-A video guide for installing X-Cart is available:
+A video guide for installing X-Cart (filmed using X-Cart 5.3.1.4) is available:

 **Published on Jan 18, 2017**
 <iframe class="youtube-player" type="text/html" style="width: 800px; height: 450px" src="https://www.youtube.com/embed/N21P9jBh2sA" frameborder="0"></iframe>